carloheissen/carloheissen.github.io/talks.markdown

 ## Upcoming:

+- Talk at the CERN workshop on [Infrared Surprises of Scattering Amplitudes](https://indico.cern.ch/event/1461182/) (May 2025)
 - Lectures at the [GGI school on asymptotic symmetries and flat holography](https://www.ggi.infn.it/showevent.pl?id=511), part of the workshop <br> [From Asymptotic Symmetries to Flat Holography](https://www.ggi.infn.it/showevent.pl?id=510) (GGI, Florence, May 2025)
 - Talk at [PLANCK 2025](https://indico.dfa.unipd.it/event/1200/) (Padua, May 2025)
 - Talk at meeting on [Waveforms and Tests of General Relativity](https://indico.ijclab.in2p3.fr/event/11680/overview) (Meudon, June 2025)